Wes Ferrell: Later career

 Shortly after being traded to Washington, Wes won four of his first five starts, and was named to his second All-Star team.
 Joining him on the team was his brother Rick, and the game was played on July 7, although neither of the Ferrell brothers played.
 Although he had a lackluster pitching record of 14–19, he led the AL in innings and complete games for the third consecutive season.
 Ferrell remained with Washington in 1938, and leading the team with 13 victories, but due to his behavior and personality conflict with owner Clark Griffith, he was released from the team on August 12.
 Ferrell was quickly signed by the Yankees, and appeared in five games before the season ended.
 Over the following winter, he underwent arm surgery to remove bone chips from his elbow, but was unable to fully recover.
 He was released by the Yankees in May 1939, and went unsigned until January 1940, when he joined the Brooklyn Dodgers.
 He made just one relief appearance for the Dodgers before being released in May.
 He signed with the Boston Braves in February 1941, but was released after four games.

 Ferrell finished his major-league career with a win–loss record of 193–128, 4.04 ERA, and 985 strikeouts in 2623 innings pitched.
 In 374 games pitched, he started 323, completed 227, and tossed 17 shutouts.
 In addition to his talents as a pitcher, he was also one of the best-hitting pitchers in major league history, setting records for pitchers; his nine home runs in 1931, and his career-total of 38 still stand.
 In total, he collected 329 hits, 57 doubles, and 12 triples; delivered 208 RBIs; scored 175 runs; and compiled a .446 slugging percentage, and a .280 batting average.
+Defensively, he was a better than average fielding pitcher, recording a .975 fielding percentage, which was 21 points higher than the league average at his position.